Molecular therapies for fibrolamellar carcinoma (FLC)

 Therapeutic innovations in fibrolamellar cancer

-Timeframe: 2017 – 2019 Goal: Understand growth mechanisms and identify potential therapeutic targets Principal Investigator: Raymond Yeung, MD, Professor of Surgery Fibrolamellar cancer (FLC) is the most lethal form of liver cancer in adolescents and young adults.
+Timeframe: 2017 – 2019 Goal: Understand growth mechanisms and identify potential therapeutic targets Principal Investigator: Raymond Yeung, MD, Professor of Surgery Study overview: Fibrolamellar cancer (FLC) is one of the most lethal form of liver cancer in adolescents and young adults.
 Currently, there is no effective therapy for these patients besides surgery.
-With the identification of a unique genetic …
+Armed with a …

 Read more